DistanceDevelopment/spatial-workshops/syllabus.md

     * What do they look like?
     * Uni- vs. multivariate smoothers
   * Response distributions
-    - Count etc
+    - Count distributions zoo
-  * How do we fit GAMs
+  * How do we fit GAMs?
-    - Linear model vs. interpolation
+    - Linear model vs. interpolation (what is a smoothing parameter?)
     * Basis complexity and relation to penalty
-    - 5 minute guide to GCV/REML
+    - 5 minute guide to GCV/REML (conceptual)
-  * Model checking
+  * Model checking/discrimination/criticism
     - Q-Q plots
     - Residuals
+    - AIC/deviance/$R^2$/REML score/GCV score

+### Practical: First look at GAMs

+  * Syntax-maths/concepts translation
+  * Simple (perhaps non-distance sampling) examples
+    * 1D smooths
+    * 2D smooths
+  * Emphasis on plotting smooths, looking at model checking plots

-### Introduction to density surface modelling
+## Introduction to density surface modelling

   * Survey/data setup
     - What is a segment?